liftr-framework/cli/README.md

 ```
 ### Supporting packages

-Packages that can be used in conjunction with liftr:
+Packages that can be used with liftr:

 - [liftr-docs](https://github.com/farisT/liftr-docs): A documentation tool for your Liftr routes with Swagger under the hood.